samuelmebrahtu/ai-enhanced-coding-exercise/README.md

 - **How to use**: Toggle the "Fast Mock Mode" switch in the interface before generating flashcards
 - **Persistence**: Your mock mode preference is saved between sessions

-This feature is particularly useful for:
-- Development and testing without consuming API credits
-- Working offline
-- Getting consistent flashcard results for demos

 ## Technologies Used

 - React